-With the requisite federal support, we can further scientific understanding of the microbiome and its functions and lead to the diverse application of discovery in biomedical, agricultural, built environment, atmospheric sciences, and national defense.
+With the requisite federal support, we can further understanding of microbiomes and leverage their diverse applications in medicine, agriculture, and the environment.
 If we can be of further assistance, please have your staff contact Allen Segal, Director of Public Policy and Advocacy at the American Society for Microbiology, at asegal@asmusa.org.